M1XaM/AA-Tournament/README.md

-# 🎲 Prisoner's Dilemma: The Gambler's Paradox
+# 🎲 Prisoner's Dilemma
 *If even I don’t know my next move, how can my opponent?*

----

 ### Strategy Overview
-This repository implements a deterministic chaos approach for the Iterated Prisoner’s Dilemma tournament.
+This repository implements a pseudo-random approach for the Iterated Prisoner’s Dilemma tournament.